gclift/periscope-notation/README.md

 ![Periscope by Taylor Vatem from unsplash](https://images.unsplash.com/photo-1625578525732-4078f41c567d?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=150&q=80)

+_Periscope photo by Taylor Vatem from unsplash_

 **Can I use open and close parentheses in the query part of a URI?**

 According to the RFC 3986 by the god himself, Tim Berners-Lee, the open and close parentheses are considered "sub-delims", but have no meaning in the path or query part of the URI. _Is this debatable?
 Yes._

+## Limitations
+Since the spec rules declare that if two filter strings use the same property then the filter will OR the results, it's not possible to define two different filters for the same property and AND the filter.
+So, first_name((eq))john + first_name((neq))johnathan cannot be represented by first_name == 'john' AND first_name != 'johnathan'.

 ## Examples
 ### Data